 Rehearsals are between 10 to 12 days, usually starting on a Sunday.
 The show is put together that first week, and tech will start the following Monday.
 The actors have a 24-hour rest period between Monday and Tuesday of tech week.
-Dress rehearsals on Wednesday, previews on Thursday, opening on a Friday and close the following Sunday (9 performances).
+Dress rehearsals on Wednesday, previews on Thursday, opening on a Friday and close the following Sunday (9 performances for a typical run, some shows run 3 weeks).
 If you are contracted in back to back shows the whole process starts again.
 This does vary from show to show and year to year, as some productions do run for 3 weeks.
 This schedule is always subject to change.

 Where do I stay when I am working at Millbrook?

 The majority of the company stays at the Campus Village, located on the Lock Haven University Campus.
-They are apartment style dorms, meaning they have two rooms, bedroom and common area.
-The bedroom has two twin beds a dresser and large closet, and bathroom with a shower.
-The common room has a small kitchen equipped with a full size fridge, stove, oven, table, chairs and wifi provided through the University.
+They are apartment style dorms, meaning they have two rooms; bedroom and common area.
+The bedroom has two twin beds, a dresser, large closet, and bathroom with a shower.
+The common room has a small kitchen equipped with a full size fridge, stove, oven, table, and chairs.
+Wifi provided through the University.
 There are some single and triple apartments.
 The directors are often housed in rented homes that are shared with other senior staff, or guest artist.
-The housing is approximately a 15-minute drive from the Playhouse.
+The housing is approximately a 10-15 minute drive from the Playhouse.

 How do I get back and forth from the Playhouse to the housing?

 We have a shuttle that goes two times a day to and from the Playhouse.

 Can I bring my own car?